What are cultural values? Cultural competence

 Human cultural values

 • The desire to know our history and understand the essence of what is happening to us and our homeland.
-This value called "love for the Fatherland" is instilled in every person.
+This value called “love for the Fatherland” is embedded in every person.
 After all, only a person who knows his history can create future countries.

 Cultural values of the state

-How cultural property is protected
+How cultural values are protected

-Prospect for the development of cultural values
+Perspective for the development of cultural values

-International law and Russian legislation give several definitions of the concept of "cultural values".
-For the first time the definition of "cultural property" was formulated in the Hague Convention of 1954 "On the Protection of Cultural Property in the Event of Armed Conflict".
-For the purposes of this Convention, the following objects are considered to be cultural property, regardless of their origin and owner:
+International law and Russian legislation provide several definitions of the concept of “cultural property”.
+The definition of “cultural property” was first formulated in the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.
+According to this Convention, the following items are considered cultural property, regardless of their origin and owner:

-• c) centers in which there is a significant amount of cultural property specified in paragraphs (a) and (b), the so-called centers of concentration of cultural property.
-"Dracha G.V.
-Culturology. - RN / D, 2000.
-S. 37.
+• c) centers in which there is a significant amount of cultural values indicated in points (a) and (b), the so-called centers of concentration of cultural values."
+Dracha G.V.
+Culturology. - Rn/D, 2000.
+P. 37.

-Along with the 1954 Convention, a broad definition of "cultural property" was given in the 1964 UNESCO Recommendation "On Measures to Prohibit and Prevent the Illegal Export, Import and Transfer of Ownership of Cultural Property".
-For the purposes of this Recommendation, “cultural property is considered to be movable and immovable property of great importance for cultural heritage each country, objects such as works of art and architecture, manuscripts, books and other objects of interest from the point of view of art, history or archeology, ethnological documents, typical examples of flora and fauna, scientific collections and important collections of books and archival documents, in including musical archives".
-It is significant that this Recommendation for the first time indicates the division of cultural property into two categories: movable and immovable.
-Steshenko L.A.
-Protection of historical and cultural monuments in the USSR // Soviet state and law.
+Along with the 1954 Convention, a broad definition of the concept of “cultural property” was given in the 1964 UNESCO Recommendation “On measures to prohibit and prevent the illicit export, import and transfer of ownership of cultural property.”
+From the point of view of this Recommendation, “cultural property is considered to be movable and immovable property of great importance for cultural heritage of each country, such objects as works of art and architecture, manuscripts, books and other objects of artistic, historical or archaeological interest, ethnological documents, typical specimens of flora and fauna, scientific collections and important collections of books and archival documents, in including musical archives."
+It is significant that it is in this Recommendation that for the first time the division of cultural property into two categories is indicated: movable and immovable.
+Steshenko L. A..
+Protection of historical and cultural monuments in the USSR // Soviet State and Law.

 M. 1975. - No. 11. pp. 17-24.

-(as amended on 1.12.2014)
+(as amended on December 1, 2014)

-In 1988 the Union of Soviet Socialist Republics(hereinafter referred to as the USSR) ratified the 1970 UNESCO Convention and, in accordance with it, the Law of the Russian Federation "On the Export and Import of Cultural Property" (hereinafter referred to as the Law) was adopted, which already more clearly delineates the categories of objects that relate to cultural property.
-In accordance with this law, cultural values are understood as "movable objects of the material world located on the territory of the Russian Federation, namely:
+In 1988, the Union of Soviet Socialist Republics(hereinafter referred to as the USSR) ratified the 1970 UNESCO Convention and, in accordance with it, the Law of the Russian Federation “On the Export and Import of Cultural Property” (hereinafter referred to as the Law) was adopted, which more clearly delineates the categories of items that relate to cultural property.
+In accordance with this law, cultural values are understood as “movable objects of the material world located on the territory of the Russian Federation, namely:

-• - cultural values created by individuals or groups of individuals who are citizens of the Russian Federation;
+• -cultural values created by individuals or groups of individuals who are citizens of the Russian Federation;

-• - cultural values acquired by archaeological, ethnological and natural-scientific expeditions with the consent of the competent authorities of the country where these values originate;
+• -cultural values acquired by archaeological, ethnological and natural scientific expeditions with the consent of the competent authorities of the country where these values originate;

-• - cultural values acquired as a result of voluntary exchanges;
+• -cultural values acquired as a result of voluntary exchanges;

-• - cultural property received as a gift or legally acquired with the consent of the competent authorities of the country where these values originate.
-"On the export and import of cultural property: Law of the Russian Federation of April 15, 1993 No. 4804-1 )
+• -cultural assets received as a gift or legally acquired with the consent of the competent authorities of the country where these assets originate."
+On the export and import of cultural assets: Law of the Russian Federation of April 15, 1993 No. 4804-1 (as amended on July 23, 2013 )

 • 3.
 Artistic values, including: